StevenLwcz/mp_temp_server/README.md

 I assume you are already familaur with the basic of using a Pico W. See Raspberry Pi Pico Docs for more info if needed.

 #### TODO
-1 Add a button to the breadboard to allow different formats of display on the OLED 2 Tidy up the index.html to show the stats in a better format.
+1 Add a button to the breadboard to allow different formats of display on the OLED.
+2 Tidy up the index.html to show the stats in a better format.
+3 Many code tidy ups and improvements still in progress.